Published online Nov 27, 2022. doi: 10.4240/wjgs.v14.i11.1204

 Published online: November 27, 2022

-The objective of this study was to assess the therapeutic effect of ELD in patients with PHC of different T stages.
+To investigate the effect of ELD on the long-term prognosis of patients with PHC of different T stages.

-We retrospectively analyzed data from 216 patients diagnosed with pancreatic ductal adenocarcinoma who underwent surgical treatment at Beijing Chaoyang Hospital between January 2011 and December 2021.
-The patients were allocated to T1, T2, and T3 groups according to the 8th edition of the American Joint Committee on Cancer’s staging manual and divided into ELD and standard lymphadenectomy (SLD) groups according to the intraoperative extent of lymphadenectomy.
-Perioperative data and prognoses were compared between the ELD and SLD groups at the T1, T2, and T3 stages, and univariate and multivariate analyses were performed to identify risk factors.
+We analyzed data from 216 patients with PHC who underwent surgery at our hospital between January 2011 and December 2021.
+The patients were divided into extended and standard lymphadenectomy (SLD) groups according to extent of lymphadenectomy and into T1, T2, and T3 groups according to the 8th edition of the American Joint Committee on Cancer’s staging system.
+Perioperative data and prognoses were compared among groups.
+Risk factors associated with prognoses were identified through univariate and multivariate analyses.

 The 1-, 2- and 3-year overall survival (OS) rates in the extended and SLD groups were 69.0%, 39.5%, and 26.8% and 55.1%, 32.6%, and 22.1%, respectively (P = 0.073).
 The 1-, 2- and 3-year disease-free survival rates in the extended and SLD groups of patients with stage-T3 PHC were 50.3%, 25.1%, and 15.1% and 22.1%, 1.7%, and 0%, respectively (P = 0.025); the corresponding OS rates were 65.3%, 38.1%, and 21.8% and 36.1%, 7.5%, and 0%, respectively (P = 0.073).
 Multivariate analysis indicated that portal vein invasion and lymphadenectomy extent were risk factors for prognosis in patients with stage-T3 PHC.